imbrianj/emoji_search/README.md

 Load the page and either browse or begin searching in real-time via the search bar.

+Click on any emoji to change the URL to a shareable link.
+Double-click any emoji to bring up a dialog to easily copy it to your clipboard.

 If you have suggestions on tag additions or changes, feel free to submit a pull request.